-- Allow Therapeutic Interchange and Substitution: - States and CMS should authorize pharmacists to conduct therapeutic interchange and substitution with notification but without authorization of a prescriber when product shortages arise. - Plans should facilitate pharmacist therapeutic interchange and substitution without prior authorization when product shortages arise - Increased Transparency Regarding Shortages: - FDA should be more transparent and timely in reporting drug shortage information under the national emergency, recognizing the sensitivities of preventing hoarding and stockpiling. - FDA should provide timely guidance regarding compounding processes and alternative ingredients providers can utilize when ingredients are in shortage. - Extend Expiration Dates: - FDA should proactively identify drugs that are in or at-risk of shortage during the national emergency and urgently work with firms to extend expiration dates for drug products. - Exercise Enforcement Discretion: - FDA should exercise general enforcement discretion over 503A and 503B compounders, except for matters of gross negligence or imminent threat to public health and safety, to allow maximum flexibility during the declared national emergency. - FDA should waive the restriction on compounding pharmacies to only ship out of state 5% of their overall prescription volume for specific products in shortage for the duration of the emergency. - FDA should use enforcement discretion for dispenser-to-dispenser transactions when there is no specific patient need under section 581(19)
+- · Allow Therapeutic Interchange and Substitution: - o In addition to existing authority, states and CMS should authorize pharmacists providing direct patient care to individual patients to conduct therapeutic interchange and substitution when product shortages arise.
+On medications within one of Medicare's six protected classes (anticonvulsants, antidepressants, antineoplastics, antipsychotics, antiretrovirals, and immunosuppressants), pharmacists, in consultation with the patient's prescriber, will continue to make therapeutic interchanges when necessary. - When product shortages arise, plans should facilitate therapeutic interchange and substitution by pharmacists providing direct patient care to individual patients without prior authorization and with appropriate physician notification. - Increased Transparency Regarding Shortages: - FDA should be more transparent and timely in reporting drug shortage information under the national emergency, recognizing the sensitivities of preventing hoarding and stockpiling. - FDA should provide timely guidance regarding compounding processes and alternative ingredients providers can utilize when ingredients are in shortage. - Extend Expiration Dates: - FDA should proactively identify drugs that are in or at-risk of shortage during the national emergency and urgently work with firms to extend expiration dates for drug products. - Exercise Enforcement Discretion: - o FDA should exercise general enforcement discretion over 503A and 503B compounders, except for matters of gross negligence or imminent threat to public health and safety, to allow maximum flexibility during the declared national emergency.

-of the Federal Food Drug and Cosmetic Act and allow for transfer of a product from one pharmacy to another for the purpose of increasing or replenishing stock in anticipation of a potential need during the national emergency.

-- Supply Chain Security and Integrity: - Require manufacturers to provide the FDA with more information on the causes of shortages and their expected durations and allow public reporting of this information. - Require manufacturers to publicly disclose manufacturing sites, including use of contract manufacturers, and sources of active pharmaceutical ingredients (APIs). - Require manufacturers to conduct periodic risk assessments of their supply chains and establish contingency plans to maintain the supply of a drug in the event of a manufacturing disruption. - Require HHS and DHS to conduct a risk assessment of national security threats associated with the manufacturing and distribution of critical drugs. - o Incentivize domestic, advanced manufacturing capacity. - Government authorities (DOJ/HHS/FTC) should hold manufacturers, distributors, providers, and others accountable to state and federal price gouging laws in the sale of those items to pharmacies, hospitals, other healthcare providers, and consumers. - Government authorities (DOJ/FDA/FTC) should aggressively enforce laws and regulations against false and misleading claims and adulterated products by entities offering to sell pharmaceutical and medical products to healthcare providers and consumers.
+- FDA should waive the restriction on compounding pharmacies to only ship out of state 5% of their overall prescription volume for specific products in shortage for the duration of the emergency. - o FDA should use enforcement discretion for dispenser-to-dispenser transactions when there is no specific patient need under section 581(19) of the Federal Food Drug and Cosmetic Act and allow for transfer of a product from one pharmacy to another for the purpose of increasing or replenishing stock in anticipation of a potential need during the national emergency. - · Supply Chain Security and Integrity: - Require manufacturers to provide the FDA with more information on the causes of shortages and their expected durations and allow public reporting of this information. - Require manufacturers to publicly disclose manufacturing sites, including use of contract manufacturers, and sources of active pharmaceutical ingredients (APIs). - Require manufacturers to conduct periodic risk assessments of their supply chains and establish contingency plans to maintain the supply of a drug in the event of a manufacturing disruption. - Require HHS and DHS to conduct a risk assessment of national security threats associated with the manufacturing and distribution of critical drugs. - o Incentivize domestic, advanced manufacturing capacity. - Government authorities (DOJ/HHS/FTC) should hold manufacturers, distributors, providers, and others accountable to state and federal price gouging laws in the sale of those items to pharmacies, hospitals, other healthcare providers, and consumers. - Government authorities (DOJ/FDA/FTC) should aggressively enforce laws and regulations against false and misleading claims and adulterated products by entities offering to sell pharmaceutical and medical products to healthcare providers and consumers. - Support stewardship of Off-Label Treatments for COVID-19.
+A joint letter of pharmacy organizations and the American Medical Association is available at ASHP.org9.